▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Its independent nature requires a lot of knowledge, but it should be clear from the start to anyone considering having a Karelian Bear Dog: that this proud quadruped will never be subservient.
 Their independence reaches such a point that many Karelian Bear Dog they disappear into the woods for days in their native country, just to show up again when it suits him.

 Harshness and yelling are absolutely out of place in training this sensitive dog, which will then retreat or crawl.
-However, with the right mix of positive reinforcement, empathy and consistent behavior, good daily obedience can be achieved.
+But, with the right mix of positive reinforcement, empathy and consistent behavior, good daily obedience can be achieved.

 It is important to socialize extensively with other four-legged friends from puppy age onwards., since some Karelian Bear Dog are considered incompatible with other dogs of the same species, what can become problematic on daily trips.
 It is a challenge to keep this dog available and away from independent hunting trips..
 Specialists with experience in dogs of this breed are definitely needed.